-It is the director and the cinematographer’s job to make sure the two shots are shot in a way that will be easy to connect the shots.
-On our typing example, the actor will have to do the action twice at each angle, and at both times, he’ll have to type the same way.
-The most important element to pay attention to is that the two shots will be shot with a direction distance of at least 30 – degrees from each other.
+The director and the cinematographer’s job is to make sure you shoot the two shots in a way that will be easy to connect them.
+In our typing example, the actor will have to do the action twice at each angle, and at both times, he’ll have to type the same way.
+The most important element to pay attention to is to shoot the two shots with a direction distance of at least 30 – degrees from each other.
 Sometimes you can do cut on the action without changing direction, but it requires the right planning.

-Some video editors like to debate about when it’s the right time to cut- at the beginning of an action, the middle, or towards the end.
-Some claim that if you cut at the beginning of a cut, then you leave the viewer with a long shot until the next cut.
-Others will claim that cutting towards the end of the action will be too late and the viewer will already be bored.
+Some video editors debate about when it’s the right time to cut- at the beginning of an action, the middle, or towards the end.
+If you cut at the beginning of the action, you should leave the viewer with a long shot until the next cut.
+If you are cutting towards the end of the action, you need to make sure it’s not too late so that the viewer won’t get bored.

-I wouldn’t suggest limiting yourself with any rules about it.
-Simply try different cuts and see when it works best.
+When it comes to cutting in action, I wouldn’t suggest limiting yourself with any rules about it.
+You should cut where it makes sense, that it won’t jump on the viewer’s face.
+Try different cuts and see when it works best.
 With time, you’ll develop the sense that will help you understand the right timing for the cut, but basically, you should find a spot where the action looks the same at both shots.